Codecademy/docs/content/python/concepts/built-in-functions/terms/map/map.md

   - 'paths/data-science'
 ---

-The `map()` built-in function takes a function and applies it to every item in an iterable.
-The output of `map()` is a map object, in the examples below `list()` is applied to the map expression to return a new list.
+The `map()` built-in function accepts a function and applies it to every item in an iterable.
+It outputs a map object.

 ## Syntax